On this page

 CDN cache

 Amplitude caches the Web Experiment script on a CDN.
-When a user requests the script, their browser loads it from the CDN if another user loaded it in the same geographic area.
-The CDN cache has a max age of one minute, and serves stale content while the script reloads for up to one hour.
-The script serves a stale response if the origin returns an error for the maximum amount of time possible.
+When a user requests the script, the browser loads the script from the CDN if another user loaded it in the same geographic area.
+The CDN cache has a max age of one minute and serves stale content for up to one hour while the script reloads.
+If the origin returns an error, the CDN serves a stale response for the maximum time possible.

 The cache control response header that configures CDN caching is: